nicolejkeeney/fluxnet_ESI/README.md

-# Project description

-Code for senior honors thesis in Atmospheric Science @ UC Berkeley, written by Nicole Keeney and advised by Prof Dennis Baldocchi.

-Title: Evaluation of a simple parameterization of the Evaporative Stress Index using FLUXNET data and a planetary boundary layer model
+# Evaluation of a simple parameterization of the Evaporative Stress Index using FLUXNET data and a planetary boundary layer model

+Code for wrangling and performing analyses with [FLUXNET](https://fluxnet.org/) 2015 eddy covariance data to better understand the relationship between vegetation-atmosphere interactions (reflected in atmospheric humidity) and soil moisture. <br>
 Contact: nicolejkeeney @ gmail.com

 # Abstract